speakeztech/mlir-tutorial/docs/TUTORIAL_COMPLETION_SUMMARY.md

 ## Enhancement Philosophy: Pedagogical Narrative Integration

 Beyond platform adaptation, these tutorials have been significantly enhanced with **pedagogical narrative grounded in Jeremy Kun's original 2023 blog articles**.
-This enhancement represents a deliberate approach to technical education.
+This enhancement represents a deliberate technical approach.

 ### The Enhancement Approach

 **Goal:** Transform technical reference material into contextual learning experiences that preserve Jeremy's "between the lines" insights while maintaining professional clarity.

-**Method:** Each tutorial (01, 04-13) was systematically enhanced by:
+**Method:** Each tutorial was systematically enhanced by:

-1. **Fetching Jeremy's original blog articles** - Direct consultation with source material at jeremykun.com, ensuring accuracy and completeness of pedagogical insights
+1. **Going through Jeremy's original blog articles** - Direct consultation with source material at jeremykun.com, ensuring accuracy and completeness

 2. **Extracting conceptual depth** - Identifying philosophical motivations, design trade-offs, honest assessments of limitations, and the "why" behind technical choices (not just the "how")

-3. **Professional reinterpretation** - Translating Jeremy's conversational blog style into a "learning assistant" voice that maintains approachability while avoiding casual mimicry
+3. **Professional reinterpretation** - Translating Jeremy's conversational blog style into a concise narrative that maintains approachability while avoiding casual mimicry

 4. **Structured integration** - Adding enhanced introductions explaining motivation before mechanism, and reorganizing Key Takeaways into "Conceptual" and "Practical" sections